alibaba/GraphScope/docs/design_of_gae.md

 # Design of GAE

 In GraphScope, Graph Analytics Engine (GAE) is responsible for handling various graph analytics algorithms.
+GAE in GraphScope derives from [GRAPE](https://dl.acm.org/doi/10.1145/3282488), a graph processing system proposed on SIGMOD-2017.
+GRAPE differs from prior systems in its ability to parallelize sequential graph algorithms as a whole.
+Different from other parallel graph processing systems which need to recast the entire algorithm into a new model, in GRAPE, sequential algorithms can be easily “plugged into” with only minor changes and get parallelized to handle large graphs efficiently.
+In addition to the ease of programming, GRAPE is designed to be highly efficient and flexible, to cope the scale, variety and complexity from real-life graph applications.

 GAE has three main components: graph storage, execution framework and algorithm library.
 Next, we give an overview to each of them below.

 ## Graph Storage